AI-SMART-tt/Traffic-prediction-models-GNN/README.md

 ## Contact

-For questions, suggestions, or collaborations, please feel free to reach out via email at ttshi3514@163.com or open an issue on GitHub.
+For questions, suggestions, collaborations, or any copyright-related concerns, please feel free to reach out via email at ttshi3514@163.com or open an issue on GitHub.

 Happy coding, and enjoy exploring the world of GNN-based traffic flow prediction!
 ```